-Dozier’s broadcast awards include a 2009 Sigma Delta Chi award for her CBS News coverage of troops on the home front, a 2008 Peabody Award and the 2008 RTNDA/Edward R. Murrow Award for a CBS News Sunday Morning report on two women veterans who lost limbs in Iraq.
+Dozier’s broadcast awards include a Society for Professional Journalists Sigma Delta Chi award for CBS News coverage of troops on the home front, a Peabody Award and RTNDA/Edward R. Murrow Award for a CBS News Sunday Morning report on two women veterans who lost limbs in Iraq.
 She received another Edward R. Murrow Award in 2002 for team CBS radio coverage of the fall of Kabul and hunt for Osama bin Laden.

 Dozier has received three American Women in Radio and Television (AWRT) Gracie Awards–in 2000, 2001 and 2002–for her radio reports on Mideast violence, Kosovo and the Afghan war, and the Grand Gracie Award in 2007 for her body of television work in Iraq.